 How to Be Successful in Physio

 Physiotherapy works best when it’s a partnership.
 Our role is to assess clearly, guide you with a structured plan, and make timely adjustments.
-Your role is to show up, do the work between sessions, and flag when something is getting in the way.
-This guide sets out how to get the most from your time with Instant Physio.
+Your role is to show up, follow the plan between sessions, and let us know early if something is getting in the way.

 The Instant Physio 5-Step Method (at a glance)